 What to do with those juices…

 At lower temps, Sous Jus may be quite pink.
-As its temperature increases, it will become more cloudy and gray.
+As its temperature increases, it will become more cloudy and gray as I mentioned.
 Next time you finish a project, take a couple of extra minutes and try this:

 Pour the juice into a clear, microwaveable container–tall enough so that it won’t boil over.
 Place the container in the microwave and process until it just boils.
 You can use a pan, too, I just hate washing pans.